Darwish-md/State-Exam-2023/Topic-9.md

 - Controller: Handles user input, interacts with the model, and updates the view accordingly.
 ***Example:*** In a web application, the model would store data (e.g., user information), the view would display the web pages, and the controller would handle user actions (e.g., submitting a form).

+## Fundamentals OO design
+The four pillars of Object-Oriented Programming (OOP) are:
+1. Encapsulation: Encapsulation is the concept of bundling data and methods (functions) together into a single unit called an object.
+It hides the internal implementation details of an object and exposes only the necessary interfaces or methods to interact with it.
+Encapsulation provides data protection and ensures that the object's state can only be accessed or modified through controlled means, promoting data integrity and security.

+2. Inheritance: Inheritance allows the creation of new classes (derived classes or subclasses) based on existing classes (base classes or superclasses).
+The derived classes inherit the properties and behaviors of the base class, allowing code reuse and promoting the hierarchical organization of classes.
+Inheritance enables the modeling of "is-a" relationships, where a derived class is a specialized version of the base class, inheriting its attributes and methods while also adding new functionalities or modifying existing ones.

+3. Polymorphism: Polymorphism refers to the ability of objects of different classes to respond differently to the same message or method call.
+It allows objects to exhibit different behaviors based on their specific class implementation.
+Polymorphism enables code flexibility and extensibility by providing a common interface that can be implemented by multiple classes.
+This allows for code reuse and promotes modular design, as different objects can be used interchangeably through their common interface.

+4. Abstraction: Abstraction involves the concept of creating simplified and generalized representations of complex systems.
+It focuses on identifying the essential features and behaviors of an object or a system while hiding unnecessary details.
+Abstraction allows programmers to define abstract classes or interfaces that provide a blueprint for creating concrete classes.
+It enables the separation of the interface from the implementation, allowing for modularity, flexibility, and ease of maintenance.

+## Patterns of OO design
+Design patterns in object-oriented programming (OO) are reusable solutions to common problems that arise when designing and implementing software systems.
+They provide a structured approach to solving specific types of problems and promote code reusability, maintainability, and scalability.

+1. Creational Patterns: These patterns focus on object creation mechanisms.
+They provide ways to create objects in a flexible and controlled manner.
+Examples include:
+        1. Singleton Pattern: Ensures that only one instance of a class is created.
+        2. Factory Pattern: Provides an interface for creating objects, but allows subclasses to decide which class to instantiate.
+        3. Builder Pattern: Separates the construction of complex objects from their representation.

+2. Structural Patterns: These patterns deal with the composition of classes and objects to form larger structures.
+They help create relationships between objects and classes to achieve desired functionality.
+Examples include:
+        Adapter Pattern: Converts the interface of one class into another interface that clients expect.
+        Composite Pattern: Allows clients to treat individual objects and compositions of objects uniformly.
+        Decorator Pattern: Dynamically adds new functionality to an existing object.

+    Behavioral Patterns: These patterns focus on the interaction and communication between objects.
+They define how objects collaborate and fulfill their responsibilities.
+Examples include:
+        Observer Pattern: Defines a one-to-many dependency between objects, so that when one object changes state, all its dependents are notified and updated automatically.
+        Strategy Pattern: Defines a family of interchangeable algorithms and encapsulates each one, allowing them to be used interchangeably.
+        Command Pattern: Encapsulates a request as an object, allowing clients to parameterize clients with different requests.

+By using these design patterns, developers can follow established best practices and solutions to common problems in software development.
+This improves code quality, promotes modular and maintainable code, and facilitates collaboration among developers working on the same project.